 After a few miles, I realized where I had seen the aforementioned couple before.
-The century ride they had done the day before was probably the ABC Desert Classic back in Phoenix, and I had ridden with them for about 50 miles of that ride, a few years back.
+The century ride they had done the day before was probably the ABC Desert Classic back in Phoenix, and I had ridden with them for 50 miles of that ride, a few years back.
 It’s a small cycling world.

 The road was steep and curvy for a few miles, and then straightened out and tapered off to a 3-4% grade, the terrain opening into a wide prairie.
-That’s when the wind made its presence felt, alternating from being a cross wind to a head wind, making for a squirrely descent, and robbing me of any speed over about 25-27 mph.
-Five miles from the turn-around point, I encountered a dozen or so riders heading the other way.
-Those would the first of the hardy souls doing the whole distance, and I wondered, were they any riders behind me?
+That’s when the wind made its presence felt, alternating from being a cross wind to a head wind, making for a squirrely descent, and robbing me of any speed over 25-27 mph.
+Five miles from the turn-around point, I encountered a dozen riders heading the other way.
+Those would the first of the hardy souls doing the whole distance, and I wondered, were there any riders behind me?
 Or was I now last on the ride?
 Maybe I should just turn around now.
 Nah, might as well continue.

 I reached the turn-around rest stop in Prescott Valley at the 52.5 mile mark.
 (The 0.5 portion of the 52.5 would prove to be important later on.)
 There was no one there except two high-school girls running the rest stop, and me.
 I refilled my water bottles and sat down on the curb to have another piece of banana, and a cookie or two.